Assam Career : NTPC Recruitment 2024

 How to apply :

-Candidates may apply online for recruitment to the above posts or career of NTPC Assam altogether through the Google Form link https://forms.gle/Sa6u5owZBZjD3o9m9
+Candidates may apply online for the above posts altogether through the website https://careers.ntpc.co.in/

 Detailed Advertisement : Click Here